ihh/choiceproof/README.md

     *finish
 ~~~~

-Parse with `bin/choiceproof choicescript/animal.txt`
+Parse to JSON with `bin/choiceproof choicescript/animal.txt`

-This should yield the following JSON:
+This should yield the following:

 ~~~~
 {